What are herpes recurrences and how likely are they?

-However, we know that outbreaks are about 6 times more frequesnt whith a type 2 genital infection than when it is caused by type 1.
-So a person who is having a lot of genital herpes recurrences is more likley to have herpes simplex type 2.
+However, we know that outbreaks are about 6 times more frequent with a type 2 genital infection than when it is caused by type 1.
+So a person who is having a lot of genital herpes recurrences is more likely to have herpes simplex type 2.
 (And a person with type 1 on the genitals is not expected to have many recurrences at all.)

 How often can genital herpes come back?

 Some people get no further episodes, while a few get frequent recurrences.
 If you do, you could ask your doctor for antiviral pills to prevent outbreaks – see antiviral treatment, or you can try self-help treatments.
 There are two pages of suggestions on our “Tips to prevent recurrences” leaflet.
 It is available to members.
 Outbreaks normally decline in frequency and severity over time.

 Why do some get more outbreaks than others?